arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

- **Mario Draghi** , Italy’s prime minister, resigned; the country’s president, who is expected to dissolve parliament and call early elections, asked him to remain in a caretaker capacity.
-Italian bond yields jumped and stocks plunged on the news.
-Mr Draghi stepped down on Thursday after three parties in his coalition sat out a [vote of confidence](https://www.economist.com/europe/2022/07/21/mario-draghi-italys-reformist-prime-minister-resigns) in his government on Wednesday.
+**Italy’s** president dissolved parliament following the resignation of **Mario Draghi** , the prime minister, and called for elections within 70 days.
+Mr Draghi will remain in a caretaker capacity until then.
+He stepped down on Thursday after three parties in his coalition sat out a [vote of confidence](https://www.economist.com/europe/2022/07/21/mario-draghi-italys-reformist-prime-minister-resigns) in his government on Wednesday.
 He won the vote 95-38, but it was a hollow victory: there are 321 senators.

 The **European Central Bank** raised interest rates by **0.5 percentage points** on Thursday, its first increase in 11 years.
 The bank also approved a new **bond-buying programme** to try to avert a fresh euro-zone debt crisis.
 The rise was higher than the ECB’s pre-announced plan, which proposed an increase of 0.25 percentage points.